More case studies with Cofrastra®

 - Steel: 700 tonnes

 - Clad in 3000 square metres of laminated safety glass — two layers of glass with an intermediate layer of vinyl foil - panel size 5.1 m x 1.8 m max.

 - 1.6 metre clear width helical ramp acts as a stiffening ring for the cupola with ramp, cone, and covering integrated into a delicate structural balance; all elements are hung from exterior structure.

 - Natural ventilation in the chamber using fresh air drawn up by the cone through the chimney effect.

 - Heat exchangers recover and reutilise warm air not expelled through the dome.

-- ‘Intelligent windows’ comprise manually operated inner layer and security-laminated outer layer which draws in fresh air via ventilation joints.
+- ‘Intelligent windows’ comprise a manually operated inner layer and a security-laminated outer layer which draws in fresh air via ventilation joints.

 - Renewable vegetable bio-fuel burned in a co-generator produces clean electricity, reducing annual carbon dioxide output by 94 per cent.

 - Surplus heat stored in natural aquifer which provides hot water for heating.